 CEA: Commissariat à l'énergie nucléaire (Atomic Energy Commission, France)

-CERN: Organisation européenne pour la recherche nucléaire (European Organisation for Nuclear Research, originally the Conseil européen pour la recherche nucléaire)
+CERN: European Organization for Nuclear Research/Organisation européenne pour la recherche nucléaire (Switzerland).
+It was originally the Conseil européen pour la recherche nucléaire

 Computer Index of Nuclear Data.
 Online database.

 CMR: Central monitoring room

 CNRS: Centre national de la recherche scientifique (National Center for Scientific Research, France).

 CNSC: Canadian Nuclear Safety Commission

 CNSNS: Comisión Nacional de Seguridad Nuclear y Salvaguardias (National Commission on Nuclear Safety and Safeguards, Mexico).

 COMPSIS: Computer-based Systems Important to Safety.
 NEA joint project.